huijing/personal-website-v3/src/content/blog/2018-08-27-refactoring-an-inherited-codebase.md

     <img srcset="/images/posts/refactoring/performance2-480.png 480w, /images/posts/refactoring/performance2-640.png 640w, /images/posts/refactoring/performance2-960.png 960w, /images/posts/refactoring/performance2-1280.png 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="/images/posts/refactoring/performance2-640.png" alt="Page weight after rewrite">
 </figure>

 As a preliminary assessment, this was a relatively good outcome.
-There is further room for improvement for a second-pass refactoring, both on the Javascript side as well as the CSS side, but that portion of work will probably fall to the next person who takes over this project.
+There is further room for improvement for a second-pass refactoring, both on the JavaScript side as well as the CSS side, but that portion of work will probably fall to the next person who takes over this project.

 ## Wrapping up